A note on set theoretical solutions of the Yang-Baxter equation with trivial retraction: Generalities on solutions

+A long but direct computation shows that this is a solution, which is clearly not a multipermutation solution.
+Since $t^2(3,5) = t(5,3) = (4,6)$, $t$ is not an involutive solution, and since $t(3,3) = (4,4)$ it is not square-free.

+\begin{Remark*} In the literature the expression \emph{trivial} solution is reserved for flip solutions with $|X| \geq 2$, while the only solution with $|X| = 1$ is a one-element solution.
+To avoid clashing with the established notation we will use the expression ``flip solutions'' to encompass both trivial and one-element solutions. \end{Remark*}

-\paragraph \about{Retractions} We define an equivalence relation in $X$ denoted by $\sim$, where $x \sim y$ if and only if for each $z \in X$ we have $\LL_x = \LL_y$ and $\RR_x = \RR_y$.
+\paragraph \about{Retractions} We define an equivalence relation in $X$ denoted by $\sim$, where $x \sim y$ if and only if $\LL_x = \LL_y$ and $\RR_x = \RR_y$.
 We denote by $\re x$ the equivalence class of $x$ and by a slight abuse of notation we write $\LL_{\re x} = \LL_x$ and $\RR_{\re x} = \RR_x$.
-We also denote by $\LL_{\re x}$ and $\RR_{\re x}$ the linear extension of these maps to $V$.
+The following lemma is standard.
+It was proved for non-degenerate involutive solutions by Etingof, Schedler and Soloviev \cite{ESS99}*{Subsection 3.2}.
 We denote by $\re X$ the quotient $X /\!\sim$.
-The following lemma is standard.
-It was proved for involutive solutions (which are automatically non-degenerate) by Etingof, Schedler and Soloviev \cite{ESS99}*{Subsection 3.2}.

 \begin{Lemma} Suppose $(X,r)$ is a quadratic set.
 Then $(X,r)$ is a solution if and only if the following equalities hold in $\End(V)$